Endava-Sofia/fe-code-guidelines/guidelines/html.md

 ## Meta Data

 <br/>
-To ensure proper interpretation and correct search engine indexing, both the language and the character encoding <meta charset="charset"> should be defined as early as possible in an HTML document:
+To ensure proper interpretation and correct search engine indexing, both the language and the character encoding 'meta charset="charset"' should be defined as early as possible in an HTML document:

 ```html
 <!DOCTYPE html>